Porsche 917: 1971 917K

 The 917K was further developed for the 1971 season, and the car had vertical fins and two airboxes on the tail section for better aerodynamics and cooling.
 The fins retained the airflow over the rear part of the bodywork, allowing the deck height to be reduced for a given level of downforce.
-As a result, the 'finned' 1971 917Ks were faster than the 1970 versions and proved just as successful, winning seven of the eleven WSC races.
+As a result, the 'finned' 1971 917Ks were faster than the 1970 versions and proved nearly as successful, winning seven of the eleven WSC races, as the factory once again entered 908/03 twice, and the 3 litre Alfa T33 won two races, too.
 A version of this model with a lightweight magnesium chassis won the 1971 24 Hours of Le Mans.